 Diet | small snakes, lizards, salamanders, rodents, birds, and eggs |

-Let’s begin the list of black, white, red snakes with California Mountain Kingsnake.
+Let’s begin the list of black, white, and red snakes with California Mountain Kingsnake.
 It is an incredible red snake with black and white bands all over it.

 2. Prairie Kingsnake